tej007-awesome/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-I have implemented various alogorithms pertaining to machine learning.
-Hope you find it helpful :)
+I have implemented various algorithms related to machine learning.
+Hope you find these mini projects helpful :)